-As of 31 December 2022, the net inventories of the Company and its subsidiaries amounted to NT\$277,306 thousand accounting for 17% of the total assets.
+As of 31 December 2023, the net inventories of the Company and its subsidiaries amounted to NT\$263,988 thousand accounting for 17% of the total assets.
 Due to the highly competitive nature of the market for polyblend materials, the wide range of product applications, the fact that the prices of raw materials, finished goods and products are subject to anticipated future market and economic conditions, and the uncertainty arising from rapid changes in product technology, the allowance for impairment of inventories involves significant management judgement.
 We therefore determined the inventory valuation a key audit matter.

-Our audit procedures included, but not limited to, understanding and testing the adequacy of accounting policy around obsolete and slow-moving inventories, evaluating stocktaking plan and selecting important storage locations to observe inventory counts to ensure inventory quantities and status; obtaining inventory aging schedule to test whether inbound and outbound records are accurate; re-calculating the unit cost of inventories; and evaluating and testing net realizable value adopted by management.
+Our audit procedures included, but not limited to, understanding and testing the adequacy of accounting policy around obsolete and slow-moving inventories, evaluating stocktaking plan and selecting important storage locations to observe inventory counts to ensure inventory quantities and status; obtaining inventories; and evaluating and testing net realizable value adopted by management.
 We also assessed the adequacy of disclosures of financial assets.
 Please refer to Notes 5 and 6 to the parent company only financial statements.